-- Some people find that they really enjoy the nature of the work
+- Some people find they really enjoy the nature of the work

 And here are the not-so-good things about it:

 - Keeping up with your time.
-The company I worked for required that you track your own time and send them an invoice.
+The company I worked for required me to track my time and send them an invoice.
 Not sure if they all work this way.

 - Monthly pay

 - Not so easy to do around the kids.
 While this is non-phone and would seem ideal to do around kids, it’s not.
-The fact that you do have to track your own time makes it rather tedious when you get interrupted.
-And if you have kids at home with you, you probably get interrupted a lot.
-I would advise trying to do it while they’re at school or in the bed.
+The fact that you must track your time makes it rather tedious where interruptions are common.
+And if you have kids at home with you, you probably get interrupted often.
+I would advise trying to do the work while they’re at school or in the bed.

 - Not always consistent.
 Sometimes the work comes and goes.

 - Contract-based employment.
-If your contact for whatever reason does not get renewed, you do not have a job.
+If your contract doesn’t renew, you don’t have a job.
 And you can never be sure that your contract will get renewed.

 - With all of these companies except for iSoftStone, you cannot work for more than one at a time.
 For example, if you have a contract with Leapforce, you cannot work for Lionbridge and vice versa. iSoftStone is the exception to this rule and doesn’t mind what other companies you’re working for.